The Headless Horseman Rides in to Conner Prairie

 Headless Horseman Conner Prairie - theCityMoms

 Conner Prairie keeps upping the ante on their 12-acre corn maze.
-Admittedly, this was the first year we were able to dive in!
 Details:

 • Get lost?
 There are checkpoints along the way to help navigate + guide you.
 In worst case scenarios, there’s also a helpline to call.